MarkJamesHoward/mimic-css/README.md

 }
 ```

-From this we gain the benefits of using a design system but without the downside of losing your CSS knowledge
+From this you gain the benefits of using a design system but without the downside of losing your CSS knowledge
 at the same time

 ## Install: